 SB also seeks to attract contributions from practitioners enthusiastically engaged in embracing the challenge of a 'new' orientation to business and the development of effective strategies for integrating this into their ongoing and future operations.
 Companies such as Nirma and Hindustan Lever Ltd in India or Grameen Bank, Danone and Veolia Water in Bangladesh exemplify organisations that have successfully achieved this.
 However, irrespective of their origin or theme, all papers will be required to show how they contribute to the overall objective of social business which is to eliminate poverty and increase human welfare.

 Recognising that the academic and practitioner communities are subject to differing criteria in the evaluation of their work, Social Business has adopted a two tier editorial structure.
 While the Editor will exercise overall control over the acceptance and publication of material he will do so on the advice of two sub-boards - a Management Advisory Board comprising senior practitioners whose organisations are actively involved in social business, and an Academic Editorial Board which will oversee a double blind peer review process for the selection of academic papers.
-The latter will be headed by a team of Associate Editors, each of whom will be an acknowledged expert on the theme or sub-field for which they are responsible, supported by experienced academic reviewers.

 Social Business seeks to attract contributions of two types: